icoverservices/monolog/doc/01-usage.md

 ## Customizing the log format

-In Monolog it's easy to customize the format of the logs written into files, sockets, mails, databases and other handlers; by the use of "Formatters".
+In Icoverlog it's easy to customize the format of the logs written into files, sockets, mails, databases and other handlers; by the use of "Formatters".

 As mentioned before, a *Formatter* is attached to a *Handler*, and as a general convention, most of the handlers use the